ElectroFlameOfficial/gdshittylist-readthedocs/docs/index.rst

-.. geometry dash shitty list documentation master file, created by sphinx-quickstart on Mon Jan 18 03:40:08 2021.
+..
+Geometry Dash Shitty List documentation master file, created by sphinx-quickstart on Mon Jan 18 04:05:06 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to geometry dash shitty list's documentation!
+Welcome to Geometry Dash Shitty List's documentation!
 =====================================================

 .. toctree::